Skip to content

 6. Assessing Weight Capacity and Structural Integrity

-Structural integrity of a chair directly relates to its safety and longevity.
+The structural integrity of sturdy dining chairs directly relates to its safety and longevity.
 Remember these considerations:

 Grade Weight Capacity Best Use Case